rabiddroid/rabiddroid.github.io/_posts/2022-08-06-typescript-project-setup-jest.markdown

 layout: post
 title:  "Setup jest for typescript project"
 date:   2022-08-06 20:45:39 -0700
-categories: typescript yarn yarn3 jest ts-jest test
+categories: typescript yarn yarn3 jest ts-jest test coverage
 ---

 Unit tests are integral to successful code implementations.
 Today jest is by far the most popular in the nodejs and typescript world.
 Let us setup jest for our typescript project.